clarkpsmith/market-update/README.md

 <http://marketupdate.surge.sh/>

 **Note**
-Yahoofinance Api only accepts ticker symbols, so searching by company name will not return any results.
+YahooFinance Api only accepts ticker symbols, so searching by company name will not return any results.

 **Front End Tech Stack**